-\begin{proof} Telephone Broadcasting is in NP in general graphs (and hence also for $k$-cycle graphs).
-We prove NP-hardness by a reduction from the Even-Odd RN3DM problem, which is strongly NP-Hard by Lemma~\ref{Lem:EvenOddRN3DM}.
+\begin{proof} \telebr is in NP in general graphs (and hence also for \kcycle graphs).
+We prove NP-hardness by a reduction from the Even-Odd RN3DM problem, which is strongly NP-hard by Lemma~\ref{Lem:EvenOddRN3DM}.

 Let $C= \{c_1,c_2,\ldots,c_m\}$ be an instance of Even-Odd RN3DM.
-We construct an instance $(G,s,t)$ of Telephone Broadcasting in $k$-cycle graphs as follows.
+We construct an instance $(G,s,t)$ of \telebr in \kcycle graphs as follows.
 Graph $G$ consists of $m$ cycles, containing $c_1, c_2, \ldots, c_m$, extra vertices in addition to a single vertex $s$ that is shared between them.
 Now $s$ serves as the originator of the broadcast.
 Thus, the number of vertices in $G$ is $n = \sum_{i=1}^m c_i + 1 = m(2m+1) + 1,$ and the degree of $s$ is $2m$.
 Since RN3DM is strongly NP-hard by Lemma~\ref{Lem:EvenOddRN3DM}, we may assume the values $c_i$ are encoded in unary, so the reduction is polynomial time.
 The decision problem asks whether broadcasting completes within $t = 2m$ rounds.
 See Figure~\ref{fig:kcycleReduction}.